-I will show you 2 approaches that will fix sampled data in your Google Analytics reports – also when you are using the free version of Analytics.
+Data sampling in Google Analytics may sometimes lead to inaccurate reports, impacting the quality of your insights.
+We’ll show you two approaches that will fix sampled data in your Google Analytics reports, even when you’re using the free version of Analytics.

 Long time period + lots of dimensions = sampled data

-If we have a situation where we want to report over a long time period for different dimensions we normally run into sampled data.
+If we have a situation where we want to report over a long time period for different dimensions, we normally run into sampled data.
 For some cases, e.g. when you look at conversion data, this will give you just wrong numbers and lead to wrong actions.
-For that reason I highly recommend to always look at the “containsSampledData” field in the API Response if using the reporting API for fetching data.
-But which workarounds do we have if we get sampled data?
+For that reason, we highly recommend to always look at the “containsSampledData” field in the API Response if using the reporting API for fetching data.
+However, which workarounds do we have if we get sampled data?

 Use partitions over time to avoid sampling

-In the past you had to write also the clientID to a custom dimension but it is now available in reports by using “ga:clientId”.
-Currently the API documentation does not tell you about this.
+In the past, you had to write also the clientID to a custom dimension, but it’s now available in reports by using “ga:clientId”.
+Currently the API documentation doesn’t tell you about this.

 Expert tip for the Google Analytics free version: daily loading strategy for accessing raw data in big query

-Hint: In the past you had to write also the clientID to a custom dimension but it is now available in reports by using “ga:clientId”.
-Currently the API documentation does not tell you about this.
+Hint: In the past, you also had to write the ClientID in a custom dimension.
+However, now it’s available in reports with “ga:clientId”.
+Currently, the API documentation doesn’t tell you about this.

 If you don’t have developer background and still want unsampled data without doing all the stuff manually, feel free to get in touch with us.

-- You can access raw data in big query in analytics 360 but when query statements become tricky on nested fields, it is more convenient to use the API.
+????
+You can access raw data in BigQuery in Analytics 360 but when query statements become tricky on nested fields, it’s more convenient to use the API.